Make Voxtype Work Like Typeless on Linux

 Typeless is cool!
 However Linux users are too often left out of the fun.
 This post strives to recreate Typeless on Linux using Voxtype.

-Introduction
+Introduction to Voxtype

 Voxtype is highly customizable and that's why I choose it.
 A fancy voice-to-text tool, in my opinion, should at least have the following features: